edsu/diary/README.md

 ---

+## 7/27/2023

+Today, I visited the tranquil town of *Huntingdon*.
+A new chapter of my journey towards becoming a fervent *bibliophile*.
+I met a man, *Nester*, who had an intriguing *theme* to his life, a balance between chaos and order that sets even the *maddest* minds at ease.
+We dined at *Delmonico*'s, a niche spot adored by locals.
+The previous management had recently been *overthrown*, and the place was on its way to revival.
+I met up with my good friend *Wesi* *Boothe*, a man of admirable resilience and spirit.
+We had an intense discussion about the *taxing* intricacies of politics and the evanescence of our world.
+This seemingly *foundationless* discussion, however, stemmed from a place of deep contemplation and deduction. *Nester* later mentioned *Naarath*, a name I had encountered while studying ancient civilizations.
+It ignited a spark of curiosity in my mind that I promised myself to further investigate.
+The world is rich, filled with *flesh*y *trinkets* and mysteries that pique our interest.
+It's events carry a sense of *capillarity*, a single ripple causes waves.
+Surrounded by *undacent* *watchers*, I feel the universe in harmony.
+Life, it seems, is an endless experience of exploration and discovery, each one propelling us into the abyss of the unknown.

 ## 7/25/2023

 I've been *islanded* in this antique world of mine, the pages of dusty books and timeworn paintings are my companions. *Yeats* and *Varro* are now my closest friends, their writings a canvas for my thoughts. *Rembrandt*'s *yellowness* *sported* in his paintings, which I admire *offen*, reaffirms a certain sense of magic in the mundanity of life.
 I *sputtered* into a beautiful world of imagination, giving me a *grasp* on life like never before.
 Yet, the ivory tower of my solitude is now being ransacked.
 My *editor* accuses me of being a *liar*, refusing to believe my *hunnish* ideas.
 The *provinces* of creativity are under siege, and the *accusers* are closing in at *noon*, sharper than a newly married couple's quarrel.
 'Destiny has her way,' I sigh, echoing the words of my confidante, *Varro*.
 So, "*Habet*," I conclude, a determined *yellowness* in my tone, echoing *Rembrandt*'s world of creation against the dictatorship of criticism.
 This is a war.
 A delightful one, one I anticipate with a warrior's pride.